ftufano/EnsolverToDo/README.md

 ## Extras

-Added EER Diagram made on MySQL Workbench reffering to DB Diagram.
+Added EER Diagram made on MySQL Workbench reffering to DB Diagram in path resources/extra_files/Ensolver To Do.mwb.